Researchers at MIT cut the VR cord

 HTC and TPCAST haven't announced any details about the underlying technology in their wireless VR solution.

-CSAIL's findings (full paper) may come as a surprise to some VR enthusiasts.
-At this year's Oculus Connect annual conference in October, Oculus Chief Scientist Michael Abrash said there was no current wireless technology capable of carrying the massive amounts of data (upwards of six gigabytes per second) that VR requires.
+CSAIL's findings may come as a surprise to some VR enthusiasts.
+At this year's Oculus Connect annual conference in October, Oculus Chief Scientist Michael Abrash said there was no current wireless technology capable of carrying the massive amounts of data (upwards of 6 Gbps) that VR requires.